Ryan Jeffers Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The Diamondbacks have the 25th-ranked team ERA across all league pitching staffs (4.67).

-- The right-hander last appeared on Tuesday against the San Francisco Giants, when he tossed 6 2/3 innings, allowing two earned runs while giving up five hits.
+- The righty's last time out came on Wednesday against the San Francisco Giants, when he threw six innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.